kineticsystem/stepit/docs/arduino_serial_communication.md

   <tr><td>delimiter flag</td></tr>
 </table>

 In this implementation, each frame contains a command and all required parameters in binary format.
-The following example shows a Move Command request to move motor one forward 23156 steps.
+The following example shows a Move Command request to move motor 1 forward 23156 steps.

 <table align="center" border="2px">
   <tr>